IAS Exhibition: SPOLIA – 22 Transcripts

-The exhibition SPOLIA – 22 Transcripts is on view at the Institute for Advanced Study’s Simons Hall and the Historical Studies – Social Science Library from May 4 to October 31.
+The exhibition SPOLIA – 22 Transcripts is on view at the Institute for Advanced Study’s Historical Studies – Social Science Library from May 4 to December 10.

 “Spolia” are recycled stones—building blocks, reliefs, tombstones, etc.—removed from their original context to be re-used in a different one.
 A squeeze is a reverse copy of a surface that has been sculpted, engraved, or carved.
 It is a non-aggressive method of reproducing an accurate copy of the surface; it requires suitable paper, a good brush, and water.
 Squeezes can be easily carried and stored.
 The Institute for Advanced Study hosts a unique collection of thousands of squeezes of ancient Greek inscriptions.